Find Affordable College Courses

 Saint Paul, MN

-Full Social Work at St Catherine University Report
+Read full report on Social Work at St Catherine University

 On average, social work graduates from Bemidji State University take out $28,291 in student loans while working on their Bachelor's Degree.

-Minnesota State University - Mankato landed the #6 spot in the 2023 rankings for the best bachelor’s degree social work programs.
+With a ranking of #6, Minnesota State University - Mankato did quite well on this year’s best schools for social work students working on their bachelor’s degree.
 Minnesota State Mankato is a fairly large public school located in the small city of Mankato.

-Read full report on Social Work at Minnesota State University - Mankato
+Full Social Work at Minnesota State University - Mankato Report

-Minnesota State University - Moorhead landed the #7 spot in the 2023 rankings for the best bachelor’s degree social work programs.
-MSU Moorhead is a moderately-sized public school located in the midsize suburb of Moorhead.
+Minnesota State University - Moorhead ranked #7 on this year’s Best Social Work Bachelor’s Degree Schools in the Plains States Region list.
+MSU Moorhead is a moderately-sized public school located in the suburb of Moorhead.

 While working on their Bachelor's Degree, social work majors at MSU Moorhead accumulate an average of around $27,008 in student debt.